s1eve-mcdichae1/Screenshot-RPi/README.md

 Just type `S[tab]` (or if you also have Skyscraper, `Sc[tab]`) to complete command instead of `screens[tab]`.
 Module replaces old command, just update script and reinstall.

-Use over SSH to capture screen images while gaming.
+Use over SSH to capture screen images while gaming:

     Screenshot [destination]